mouseless-eth/NFT-Mass-Minting/README.md

 #### Notice :shipit:
 This repo is made only for **educational purposes**.
 The contracts included have been rewritten to only contain the **bare minimum needed to perfom a mass mint**.
 All gas saving alpha has been stripped away to improve the contracts readibility.
 If you want to take these to production, I highly suggest investing time into gas golfing and fine tuning your contracts.

-## Mint Type One: No Verifications
+## Mint Type One: No Checks
 These type of contract's have no sanity checks and only allow users to mint **up to** a certain number of NFTs per transation.
-We can easily create a custom contract that will repeadily loop and call the NFT's mint function with the `numberOfTokens` parameter set to `MAX_PUBLIC_MINT`.
+We can easily create a custom contract loops and repeatedly call the NFT's mint function.

 Example of a NFT mint function that does not have any sanity checks
 ```solidity